apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 This guide shows how to modify Android projects to upgrade from older versions of Cordova.
 Most of these instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
-See The Cordova Command-line Interface for information how to update the version of the CLI.
+See The Command-line Interface for information how to update the version of the CLI.

 ## Upgrade to the CLI (3.0.0) from 2.9.0 ##

-1. Create a new Apache Cordova 3.0.0 project using the cordova CLI, as described in The Cordova Command-line Interface.
+1. Create a new Apache Cordova 3.0.0 project using the cordova CLI, as described in The Command-line Interface.
 2. Add your platforms the the cordova project, for example: `cordova platform add android`.
 3. Copy the contents of your project's `www` folder to the `www` folder